 LITERATURE REVIEW

-As of today there have been many successful attempts at recognizing food items of different types whilst using dif- ferent methodologies.
-Most research usually revolves around methodologies involving neural networks, but some research showed that other methods such as deep learning managed to achieve some promise as-well.
+There have been many successful attempts at recognizing different types of food items using neural networks, although recent research has shown that deep learning techniques also managed to achieve good results.
 S. Mezgec and B. K. Seljak stated in their paper that, “Deep learning achieved considerably better results in this field, as deep learning is a fully automatic machine learning approach, and is therefore more appropriate for food image recognition”.
 Throughout their research, an architecture called “NutriNet” was created and used to recognize food items/beverages.
-The difference in which this architecture provided was the fact that both segmentation and the classification of the image where being dealt with in the one single network.
-At the time of the release of this paper, both authors claimed that the provided solution achieved many results which where much greater then others in the field which is always an intriguing factor when comparing any sort of result.
+The main difference in this architecture is that both segmentation and the classification of the image where being dealt with in the one single network.
+At the time of the release of this paper, both authors claimed that the provided solution achieved many results which better than others in the field which is always an intriguing factor when comparing any sort of result.
 For possible continuation on their research, the idea of approaching food weight estimation by using reference objects which could be anything which proves to be a of adequate size was also mentioned.

 Fast R-CNN was also researched in 2017 when processing food images and detecting what each item is.
 “In Fast R- CNN, region proposals are generated from a feature map of the entire image,so that CNN is used only once.
 Then, bounding boxes and class scores for each category are estimated from a region proposal finally.
 Thus, Fast R-CNN realizes high- speed and highly accurate detection.”
 [2].
 Ege and Yanai stated that at the time, recognition of food photos have proven to work and have also been released, but not many are capable of detecting multiple dishes in the same image, it is why they opted to use Faster R-CNN.
 This algorithm makes use of RPN(Regional Proposal Networks) as an extra step before CNN to provide more accurate results with smaller executions times.
-RPN uses anchor boxes in order to generate proposals, these proposals can be referred to as the location of each
+RPN uses anchor boxes to generate proposals, these proposals can be referred to as the location of each

 different object found in an image.
 In order to properly test the algorithm a dataset with multiple food dishes in one image was created with different school lunch items, these where also combined together with the UEC FOOD-100 [3] which included multi-label food images with bounding box annotations.
 With regards to the classification of each food item, the extracted results from the proposed method exerted a ”mean average precision” with an impressive result of 90.7%, but there is still room for improvement if this ought to be used on a daily basis and in real life scenarios.
 The paper also included calorie estimation of multiple food items on one lunch-room tray.
-A data set of calorie annotated images where used in order to train the model with the use of Chainer, a deep learning framework.
-By using Chainer, they where able to output the calories directly from a photo by extracting each bounding box found in the image to separate each item, then adding up the total of each estimated calorie per bounding box to create the total calories in the image.
+A data set of calorie annotated images were used in order to train the model with the use of Chainer, a deep learning framework.
+By using Chainer, the researchers were able to output the calories directly from a photo by extracting each bounding box found in the image to separate each item, then adding up the total of each estimated calorie per bounding box to create the total calories in the image.
 The results for the calorie estimation still had a lot to be improved on, as most images had an approximation of 40% error.